 The Process of Forensic Forgiveness

-For some people, the forgiveness of even the most traumatic happens during a gentle walk by a quiet stream.
+For some people, forensic forgiveness of even the most traumatic happens during a gentle walk by a quiet stream.
 After a sweet recollection of the good and the challenging, and the release of a few tears, it’s done.
 Forgiveness is miraculous when it happens this way.

 Depending upon the relationship or event, forgiveness can also be extremely difficult, and the process can take what seems like centuries.
 As long as we don’t squash every impulse to forgive, our desires for resolute clarity will eventually saunter to the surface and humbly request our attention.
 GO FORGIVENESS GO!

-If forgiveness is difficult for you, consider picturing yourself as having required some aspects of the traumas or relationships you experienced for your growth, evolution, or healing.
+If forensic forgiveness is difficult for you, consider picturing yourself as having required some aspects of the traumas or relationships you experienced for your growth, evolution, or healing.
 It’s in this way that you might be able to assume a measure of power over your past.
 It might then be possible to heal in the present and allow an unburdened future to unfold.